What is the Ultraformer HIFU?

 Read our blog post where Dr Tan explain how you can identify a true proper HIFU procedure.

 Skin tightening and face lifts are standard offerings at the majority of clinics.
 Dr. YZ Tan believes that facial rejuvenation procedures should be individualised, from lasers to HIFU non-surgical face lifts.
 What would be an ideal approach for one patient is not necessarily the same for someone else.
 During consultation, Dr. YZ Tan will perform an examination to help you better understand the areas that can benefit most from HIFU.

 Dr. YZ Tan has had the honour of being invited by Ultraformer manufacturer, Classys, to Seoul, Korea for a one-to-one discussion and training with renowned Seoul aesthetic doctor Dr Cho Chang-hwan of Dongan Centre Clinic.
 This allowed him to move away from standard protocols and develop his own techniques for individualised HIFU procedures.

 At the same time, he was invited to Seoul for the International Microaesthetic Surgery Anatomy Masterclass (IMSA) hands-on practicals.
 This helped him recognise the specific anatomy of the facial SMAS layer, crucial in helping him formulate his own technique of facial tightening and lifting.
-From his training, Dr. Tan has developed a technique that yields impressive results for jowl and double chin reduction in just one treatment.
+From his training, Dr. Tan has developed a technique that yields impressive results.
+Patients typically experience visible jowl and double chin reduction in one treatment*.

 Choose the right HIFU